eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 	- You are not satisfied with mediocre cookie-cutter approaches.
 You thrive when challenged to step outside the familiar in order to design solutions that are tailored to user needs.
 	- Your experience with event-based application models and event brokers affords you insight into how those models and technologies offer distinct architectural advantages, how they are best applied, and, just as important, when they are not good fits.
 	- You are eager to practice your passion for domain-driven design and BDD by collaborating on an interdisciplinary team as we iterate on the solutions to customer problems that will benefit from the advantages of the neutral-atom quantum computing platform.
-	- Your approach to writing code is informed by the DDD patterns that pertain to the relationships between bounded contexts as well as the insights you’ve gained in practicing design for testability.
+	- Your approach to writing code is informed by the DDD patterns that pertain to the relationships between bounded contexts as well as the insights you've gained in practicing design for testability.
 	- You demonstrate the ethos of continuous improvement in your eagerness to discuss and apply lessons learned from successes and failures, past and present.
 	- Design and Programming
 		* functional programming: first-class functions, immutability, algebraic data types